Revd Dr Tom Wilson - Director

 Mr William Baldet - Regional Prevent Co-ordinator

 Formerly Northampton’s Prevent Engagement Officer, Will joined St Philip’s Centre to become the first non local authority employed Prevent Co-ordinator in the country and has now become a Regional Co-ordinator.
 Will brings to the post,a wealth of experience to assist him in this sensitive area.

 Barbara Cairns is the Centre's Finance Manager.
 She is a Chartered Accountant and has worked in the accountancy profession for over 25 years.
 Barbara enjoys racket sports and socialising with family and friends.

 Maureen is the Company Secretary and Centre Support Services Manager.
-She previously worked as a Medical Secretary in the NHS, and later as a Church Administrator.
+Maureen joined the Centre in 2009, having previously worked as a Medical Secretary in the NHS, and later as a Church Administrator.
 She completed the Diocesan Certificate in Christian Discipleship/Certificate of Higher Education and hopes to continue her theological studies at some time in the future.
 She is very involved with her local church helping with fundraising, outreach & social activities and as a member of the Messy Church core team.

 Dr Laura Johnson - Churches' Training Officer